IBM/aspera-cli/docs/README.erb.md

 curl -sSL https://get.rvm.io | bash -s -- --path /usr/local
 ```

-As root, make sure this will not collide with other applications using Ruby (e.g. Faspex).
+As root, verify that this will not collide with other applications using Ruby (for example, Faspex).
 If so, one can rename the environment script so that it is not loaded by default:

 ```shell